nazimboudeffa/docker-chaudoudoux/README.md

 Got to the folder and double click on `start` it will open a command shell

-Clone the repo and tape in the terminal you get after start this command `docker build -t "chaudoudoux-server:Dockerfile" .`
+Clone the repo and tape in the terminal you get after start this command `docker build -t ubuntu/chaudoudoux .`

 You should obtain something like this https://retromatrix.tumblr.com/post/622355485200433152/how-to-run-chaudoudou-docker